nearform/the-fastify-workshop/deck.md

 yarn db:migrate
 ```

-> 💡 check the `migrations` folder to see the database schema
+> 💡 check the `migrations` folder to see the database schema.

 ---